Recoil corrections to $\mu$H hyperfine splitting: Two-photon-exchange forward scattering amplitude

-To calculate corrections beyond the point-like, static nucleus approximation, we first consider the two-photon exchange correction to the HFS.
+To calculate corrections beyond the pointlike, static nucleus approximation, we first consider the two-photon-exchange correction to the HFS.
 We closely follow our previous work in Ref. \cite{pachucki:22} and use the temporal gauge